 Maths is taught through lively, interactive lessons which involve direct teaching to the whole class.
 Children are encouraged to use concrete and pictorial aids wherever necessary.

-Whilst we follow White Rose Small Step objectives in our planning, we use a range of resources which provide a balance between practical and written activities.
+Whilst we follow White Rose Small Step objectives for our planning, we use a range of resources which provide a balance between practical and written activities.

-We are currently introducing mastery principles into our mathematics teaching, supported by East Midland South Maths Hub and a Maths Mastery Specialist teacher.
+We are currently sustaining mastery principles into our mathematics teaching, supported by East Midland South Maths Hub and a Maths Mastery Specialist teacher.

 We aim to teach computing across the curriculum.
-Every child has one discreet computing session of an hour a week.
+Every child has one discreet computing session per week.
+Computing is taught through a spiral curriculum called Purple Mash.
 In addition to this, PSHCE is used to teach responsible use.
 Safe and responsible use of the internet and other computing devices is embedded in our teaching.
-We aim to equip parents and pupils with up to date knowledge that enhances their learning and ensures that both pupils and parents use all aspects of technology safely and responsibly.
+We aim to equip parents and pupils with up-to-date knowledge that enhances their learning and ensures that both pupils and parents use all aspects of technology safely and responsibly.
 We are constantly exploring new and imaginative ways to inspire our children through the use of technology within the classroom.

 Pupils investigate a variety of people, places and environments in the UK and abroad.
 They find out how people affect the environment and how they are affected by it.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this they ask geographical questions and use geographical skills and resources such as maps, atlases, aerial photographs and ICT.